mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Zhang et al. 2020

-we propose a new framework with a new metric to identify driver modules with low-frequency mutation genes, called iCDModule.
-Inspired by the gravity model, we integrate the coverage and mutual exclusivity in mutation information, define a new metric between gene pairs, called mutation impact distance, to help identifying potential driver genes sets, including those have extremely low mutation rates but play an important role in functional networks.
+we propose a new framework with a new metric to identify driver modules with low-frequency mutation genes, called **iCDModule.
+Inspired by the gravity model, we integrate the coverage and mutual exclusivity in mutation information, define a new metric between gene pairs, called mutation impact distance, to help identifying potential driver genes sets**, including those have extremely low mutation rates but play an important role in functional networks.
 A genetic network is constructed by combining the defined mutation impact distance and then the driver module identification problem is formalized as the maximum clique solution problem, and an improved ant colony optimization algorithm is used to solve it. iCDModule is applied to TCGA breast cancer, glioblastoma, ovarian cancer to test performance.

 MDPFinder [9], Multi-dendrix [12], ComMDP and SpeMDP [13] used integer linear programming for settling the problem of maximum cover-exclusive sub-matrix to detect driver pathways.